-HARROW WAY COMMUNITY SCHOOL SKI 2010 DAILY ROUTINE
+HARROW WAY COMMUNITY SCHOOL SKI 2013 DAILY ROUTINE

-- 0730 hrs 'Rise and Shine'

-- 0800 hrs Breakfast

-- 0830 hrs Get prepared for skiing.
-Tidy room Leave hotel with skis and boots

-- 0900 hrs Initial 'warm-up' and skiing with Mr Hudson, Miss Escritt and Mrs Cook.

-- 1000 hrs Meet with Ski Instructors skiing lessons begin

-- 1230 hrs Lunch

-- 1330 hrs Second ski session with instructors

-- 1600 hrs Finish skiing

-- 1630 hrs Return to hotel showers!

-- 1645 hrs Collection of pocket money from member of staff (if required) Free time - shopping, reading, resting, room tidying.
+'Rise and Shine' Breakfast 0830 hrs 0900 hrs 0930 hrs 1200 hrs Get prepared for skiing.
+Tidy room Go to the boot room and get ready Meet with Ski Instructors - skiing lessons begin Lunch 1330 hrs 1600 hrs 1630 hrs 1645 hrs Second ski session with instructors Finish skiing Return to hotel - showers!
+Collection of pocket money from member of staff (if required) Free time - shopping, reading, resting, room tidying.
 (Rooms will be inspected daily!)

-- 1900 hrs Dinner

-- 2000 hrs Evening entertainment swimming, ice skating, disco, quiz, etc.

-- 2200 hrs Return to hotel BEDTIME
+Dinner 2000 hrs 2200 hrs 2230 hrs Evening entertainment - swimming, ice skating, disco, quiz, etc. Return to hotel - BEDTIME Lights out!

-- 2230 hrs Lights out!

-This is an outline of a 'typical day', but timing may change due to meal times, ski school lessons, or coach outings to places of interest.
+This is an outline of a 'typical day', but timing may change due to meal times, ski school lessons, or outings to places of interest.
 Late nights are not desirable due to the very tiring nature of the activity.